nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 #### 4.6.2 Deduct calories : `calorie_minus`

-Deducts the specified calorie amount from today's sum.
+You can deduct a specified calorie amount from today's sum.

 Format: `calorie_minus c/CALORIE`